 Module code: LW7008

-This course also introduces the existing and forthcoming regulatory components of the global financial system towards a stronger global financial system following a recent sequence of devastating financial crises in the US, UK, and Europe.
-In particularly, this course will discuss the legal aspect of OTC derivatives, based on ISDA Master Agreement 2002, and the impact of Lehman Brothers bankruptcy filing.
+This module also introduces the existing and forthcoming regulatory components of the global financial system towards a stronger global financial system following a recent sequence of devastating financial crises in the US, UK, and Europe.
+In particularly, this module will discuss the legal aspect of OTC derivatives, based on ISDA Master Agreement 2002, and the impact of Lehman Brothers bankruptcy filing.
 This will lead to discussion of the recent G20 summit to regulate OTC derivatives and analysis of the legal role of the Clearing and Settlement System under the Central Counterparty system.
-The course will also discuss the legal aspect of bond issuance, debenture, and how this could be applied to other financial products to generate what market generally refers to as securitisation.
-With the discussion of the Euro dollar bond, the course will discuss the application of US Securities Law.
-Securitisation will be analysed in terms of how it can be used to securitise all sort of financial contracts.
+The module will also discuss the legal aspect of bond issuance, debenture, and how this could be applied to other financial products to generate what market generally refers to as securitisation.
+With the discussion of the Euro dollar bond, the module will discuss the application of US Securities Law.
+Securitisation will be analysed in terms of how it can be used to securities all sort of financial contracts.